brian-trann/fond/README.md

 * Twilio integration to send yourself the plain text from the recipe
 * App integration for popular productivity apps like Trello, Notion, or Asana.
   * I think it would be great to automatically add cards to my kanban board that I use to keep track of recipes I like.
+* Serve "Recipe Cards"
+  * Serve a PDF or image to the user

 ## Other Thoughts
 I do not think that this needs to be a recipe manager.
 I think that people already have their own way that they like to keep track of things.
 Whether it be in Google Docs, Trello, Asana, Email, or even simply by printing things.
 I think that this tool can be like "middleware", similar to middleware in the context of Express.
 It just helps with a executing a task, and hopefully gives you the response (or recipe) that you are looking for.